konprok/Data-Analytics/README.md

 - LAB 4 - Linear models
 - Lab 5 - Using link functions to create generalized linear models
 - Lab 6 - Model comparison

+Diabetes Prediction Project
+This project aims to predict the likelihood of diabetes in the Pima Indian population using Bayesian Logistic Regression.